craigdallimore/cometd-cjs/README.md

 ## Todo

 - Look into using EventEmitters in place of the above boilerplate.
-- Ensure all the extenstions work as expected.
+- Ensure all the extensions work as expected.
 - Provide more transport examples.

 ## References